Upgrades for your Yamaha Disklavier! Where to Start?

 Richard Zajac reached out because his update had been interrupted during a lightning storm.
 He was unable to get his piano to connect to the piano, and he was unable to update it or reapply the update.
 The proper solution was to reimage the hard disk inside the control center.
 This is a technical solution, to be sure, but he took the opportunity to update the hard disk inside his control center at the same time.
 You can read about upgrading or replacing a corrupted Mark IV control center hard disk here.

-Yamaha Disklaviers are an innovative fusion of digital and acoustic engineering.
+Yamaha Disklaviers are an innovative fusion of digital and acoustic engineering, but connecting your Disklavier to internet is somehow still very challenging!
 They allow you to experience famous, concert pianists performing right in your living room, on your piano.
 They’re an excellent tool for both entertainment and for learning.
 And of course, they’re just fun to watch.
 Take a look at this beautiful 2009 Yamaha GC1 Disklavier playing Billy Joel’s Piano Man that I recorded last summer.

-They do have one drawback: Connecting them to Wi-Fi networks can be confusing and difficult.
-Yamaha provides the UD-WL01 adapter, but this is not an intuitive device: Is your Disklavier acting as an access point for other devices, or is it connecting to your Wi-Fi as a client?
+They do have one drawback: Connecting your Disklavier to Wi-Fi networks can be confusing and difficult.
+Yamaha provides the UD-WL01 adapter, but this is not an intuitive device: Is your Disklavier acting as an access point for other devices, or are you connecting your Disklavier to Wi-Fi as a client?
 Is it doing both?
 Can you tell from the instructions what you’re expected to do, and how you’re supposed to use the Disklavier and connect to the internet at the same time?

-I’m sharing an incredibly elegant, simple way to hook up Yamaha Disklaviers.
+I’m sharing an incredibly elegant, simple way to connect Yamaha Disklaviers to the internet.
 You don’t have to worry about reconnecting it if you change your Wi-Fi password or buy a new router.
 You can set it up quickly, and it works in most houses.

 These devices allow you to network through the electrical lines in a house.
 Your piano will believe it has a physical connection, and you won’t need to do any further configuration!